0xNineteen/blog.md/contents/sol-blocks/index.md

 frozen (and so no longer active) and will no longer be considered in the replay loop.

-from these entries, we then verify all is good: ie, certain properties hold (`::verify_ticks`), the entries are a valid PoH chain (`hash([last_hash, tx_root]) == entry.hash`), all the transactions include valid signatures, and then begin to process them
+we then need to verify the entries are valid: ie, certain properties hold (`::verify_ticks`), the entries are a valid PoH chain (`hash([last_hash, tx_root]) == entry.hash`), all the transactions include valid signatures, and then begin to process them